 Run Away To The Circus

-…at Flight’s Club’s super high-tech darts bar, with cool, steampunk-styled decor; self-scoring, computer-aided dart boards; interactive games (that somehow manage to level the playing field); pizzas; cocktails; and boozy slushies...
+What makes this high-tech darts bar one of the best things to do in Shoreditch?
+Well, it might have something to the steampunk-styled decor; self-scoring, computer-aided dart boards; interactive games (that somehow manage to level the playing field); pizzas; cocktails; anddddd their boozy slushies...

 See Incredible Contemporary Art at the Whitechapel Gallery

 A century-old art gallery that introduced London to the likes of Mark Rothko, Frida Kahlo and Pablo Picasso.
 Breakfast in the beautiful Townsend restaurant, then take a stroll round their exhibition spaces.